 If you are looking to forgo cameras and educate with them off, the question at the moment from educators of: “What can I do to keep my class engaged?” enters the equation.

-Seemingly, it’s a catch 22 situation from both students, and their educators.
+Seemingly, it’s a catch 22 situation for both students and their educators.

 What are you doing to keep your students engaged whilst teaching online?